Definition: a kind of long and thin optical waveguides which can be bent to some degree

 - Fiber connections are comparatively sensitive and difficult to handle, particularly when single-mode fibers are used.
 Precise alignment and high cleanliness are required.
 For such reasons, fiber connections are often only competitive if a high transmission bandwidth can be utilized.

-- Fibers may not be bent very tightly, because this can cause high bend losses or even breakage.
+- Most glass fibers may not be bent very tightly, because this can cause high bend losses or even breakage.
 This can be a problem e.g. in the context of fiber-to-the-home technologies.
+Relatively bend-insensitive fibers have been developed for such applications, but still these can tolerate less bending than electrical cables.

 |||Timbercon's fiber-optic keywords|